 The highest level of your basement ceiling will be the same as the lowest hanging pipe, duct, or wire.
 How your ceiling is finished will be influenced by where these items are located, and the degree of accessibility you want to preserve.

-When helping you choose a flooring product for your basement, your contractor will likely consider when the home was built.
+When helping you choose a flooring product for your basement, your basement contractor will likely consider when the home was built.
 Age of construction determines subsurface material, composition of concrete, moisture barriers, perimeter drains, and radon mitigation – all of which impact flooring options.

 With these factors in mind, your contractor can help recommend flooring that will handle your basement’s temperature fluctuations and degree of ground humidity, while contributing to the overall aesthetic you want in your finished space.